sebmandal/sebmandal/README.md

 # Sebastian Pritchard-Davies Mandal
 Howdy there!
 Welcome to my GitHub!

-I am a full-stack developer.
-I started by watching 6/10/12-hour videos about Python, and then started reading documentation and experimenting by myself.
+I am a full-stack developer. (or at least trying to be) I started by watching 6/10/12-hour videos about Python, and then started reading documentation and experimenting by myself.
+I've found a love for web development, but I'm flexible and always wanting to learn new things!
 You can check out more at **[my website](https://sebmandal.com)**.

 ## Primary Languages (what I do most and my expertises)